 Some foreign governments may require other documents such as a birth certificate, premarital blood test certificate, divorce papers, death certificate, and/or a statement of parental consent.
 You may be required to have the documents translated into the language of the country where the marriage will occur and/or authenticated in Canada by a consular official of that country.

 You cannot get married at a Canadian embassy or consulate.
 Canadian consular officials do not perform marriage ceremonies, and they do not have to attend a marriage ceremony in a foreign country.

 Marriages that are legally performed in a foreign country are usually valid in Canada, and you do not need to register them in Canada.

 Marrying a citizen of another country may automatically make you a citizen of that country.
 This will not affect your Canadian citizenship, but the adopted country may not recognize your Canadian citizenship and may prevent Canada from providing you with consular assistance.
-For more information, contact the nearest Canadian government office abroad or refer to our booklet Dual citizenship: what you need to know.
+For more information, contact the nearest Canadian government office abroad or refer to our page Dual citizenship (or dual nationality).

 Although same-sex marriages are legal in Canada, they are not recognized in many countries.
 Same-sex civil unions are more widely recognized.
-For country-specific information, consult our Country advice and advisories , the destination country’s embassy or consulate in Canada or Homosexual, Bisexual and Transgender Travel.
+For country-specific information, consult our Country travel advice and advisories, the destination country’s embassy or consulate in Canada or Gay, lesbian, bisexual and transgender travel.